Homer’s Pathos Rendered in Paint

 The scene that “Captive Andromache” portrays is not a depiction of an event in the epic poem.
 It’s actually an imagined reality articulated by Hector in Book VI of the “Iliad,” in which the Trojan hero envisions the enslavement of his wife by the Greeks upon his death.
 Thus, in meditating on Hector’s death on the battlefield and following the direction of Andromache’s gaze in the painting, the scene of the widow’s lament in Book XXII of the “Iliad” is called to mind.

 In her lament, Andromache expresses sorrow at the fact that her son, Astyanax, will be raised without a father, reflecting on the lack of emotional security he will feel in the world as a result of Hector’s death.
 Hector is not only Astyanax’s father and Andromache’s husband.
-Within the architecture of the “Iliad,” Hector symbolizes a sort of paternal ideal; his character embodies a vision of order and peace.
+Within the architecture of the “Iliad,” Hector also symbolizes a sort of paternal ideal; his character embodies a vision of order and peace.

 Thus, “Captive Andromache” captures the mourning of a widow for her lost husband, but it also conveys the grieving of a nation, as Hector’s death signaled the Trojans’ defeat in the war.
 In the “Iliad,” Homer, a Greek poet, demonstrates a profound capacity to empathize with the “enemy,” saving some of the most touching scenes in his epic for Hector’s family.
 Leighton’s brush captures the empathic sentiment conveyed by the bard.
-The painting, beautifully illustrating Andromache’s captivity, is also a meditation on the past and future, both at the level of the widow’s family and her nation.
+The painting, beautifully illustrating Andromache’s captivity, is also a meditation on the past and future, at both the level of the widow’s family and the level of her nation.

 Composing a Narrative